Read This First

 Prompt 1: There is a human tendency to take intrinsically gradient concepts and to illegitimately reframe them in binary terms.
 Provide a list of such concepts currently in public discourse.

-The central claim is this: Humans often simplify complex, gradient concepts into binary categories.
+In plain terms: Humans often simplify complex, gradient concepts into binary categories.

 Economic Policies Trickle-Down Economics

 Often debated as either effective or ineffective, rather than discussing the degree to which it may work under different circumstances.
-Capitalism vs. Socialism : Presented as mutually exclusive systems, ignoring the spectrum of mixed economies that incorporate elements of both.
+Capitalism vs. Socialism: Presented as mutually exclusive systems, ignoring the spectrum of mixed economies that incorporate elements of both.

 Trickle-Down Economics